justin13601/ACES/docs/source/usage.md

 ### Run the CLI

-You can now run `aces-cli` in your terminal.
+You can now run `aces-cli` in your terminal!

+#### MEDS

+With MEDS, ACES supports the simultaneous extraction of tasks over multiple shards with just a single command.
 Suppose we have a directory structure like the following:

 ```
 ACES/
 ├── sample_data/
-│   ├── esgpt_sample/
-│   │   ├── ...
-│   │   ├── events_df.parquet
-│   │   └── dynamic_measurements_df.parquet
 │   ├── meds_sample/
 │   │   ├── held_out/
 │   │   │   └── 0.parquet